elledevelope/elledevelope/README.md

 ## What I'm Learning 🚀

-I'm diving deep into the world of modern web technologies, honing my skills in:
+I'm diving deep into the world of modern web technologies, sharpening my skills in:

 - **React:** Building dynamic and interactive user interfaces.
 - **React Native:** Crafting cross-platform mobile applications.